 I invite you to call or email me anytime that you have a question regarding your student’s progress in class.
-I will be communicating with families daily using Class Dojo.
-I encourage all families to get connected on Dojo.
+I will be communicating with families daily using Class Dojo and Google.
+I encourage all families to get connected on Dojo or Text.
 I post daily classroom and homework assignment as well as updates on classroom behavior.
-In addition to the daily updates, a weekly report will be sent home each Monday.

 Below is a wonderful poem regarding struggle.
 The butterfly is a great metaphor for the productive struggle that will occur during some lessons this school year.
 Productive struggle is not a negative, rather it is a way for each student to challenge themselves to grow and learn.
 Students benefit from productive struggle, so when a student is struggling I will always ask them to remember the butterfly.